 HOW TO SET UP YOUR SHOT

 Step 1: Put your camera on a tripod.
 You will also want to use a remote shutter release to expose the image.
-You can also use the camera’s self-timer if you don’t have one.
+If you don’t have a self-timer, you can use the camera’s timer.
 You absolutely must use a tripod.

 Step 2: Use live view